docker/docs/content/guides/walkthroughs/access-local-folder.md

 ## Step 3: Run the application

-In a terminal, run the follow commands to bring up your application.
+In a terminal, run the following commands to bring up your application.
 Replace `/path/to/bindmount-apps/` with the path to your application's directory.

 {{< include "open-terminal.md" >}}